-1 Perform DECT measurement and site planning During the planning phase of your DECT network you should have created an installation plan for the DECT managers and base stations.
-2 Connect the devices to the local network → p.
-20 3 In small and media installations: Configure one device as Integrator/DECT manager → p.
-21 In large installations: Set-up the virtual machine for the Integrator → p.
-21 Configure the DECT manager stations and register them on the Integrator → p.
-21 4 Mount the devices at the planned locations → p.
-23 Note: For each location please note down the MAC address of the device you are going to install.
-5 Configure the local network settings via web configurator → p.
-33 You need a PC connected to the local network, so that you can configure your telephone system via the web configurator.
-6 Perform a firmware update → p.
-105 7 In case of a multi-DECT manager installation, register the DECT managers at the Integrator → p.
-36
+- Perform DECT measurement and site planning During the planning phase of your DECT network you should have created an installation plan for the DECT managers and base stations. - → "Site Planning and Measurement Guide"

+2 Connect the devices to the local network → page 13 3 In small and media installations: Configure one device as Integrator/DECT manager → page 15 In large installations: Set-up the virtual machine for the Integrator → page 14 Configure the DECT manager stations and register them on the Integrator → page 15 4 Mount the devices at the planned locations → page 16 Note: For each location please note down the MAC address of the device you are going to install.
+5 Configure the local network settings via web configurator → page 25 You need a PC connected to the local network, so that you can configure your telephone system via the web configurator.
+6 Perform a firmware update → page 84 the Integrator

+In case of a multi-DECT manager installation, register the DECT managers at

-Register the base stations at the DECT manager 8 ➔ p.
-45 Note: The base stations will go offline for the duration of firmware update.
+8 Register the base stations at the DECT manager

+Note: The base stations will go offline for the duration of firmware update.
 Further configuration of base stations (step 9) could be done via the Integrator Web-UI (and database).
 But the base stations cannot learn new settings, until they have finished their offline status in case of a firmware update.

-9 Configure the base station synchronization ➔ p.
-49 10 Configure VoIP or provider 🔶 p.
-66 11 Register handsets and perform handset configuration ➔ p.
-73 All the handsets to be used for making calls over the N870 IP PRO must be registered at the telephone system.
-Any handset must get assigned an individual SIP account at the SIP.
+9 Configure the base station synchronization

+10 Configure VoIP PBX or provider

+11 Register handsets and perform handset configuration

+All the handsets to be used for making calls over the N870 IP PRO must be registered at the telephone system.
+Any handset must get assigned an individual SIP account at the SIP PBX.
 When registering, the handset is permanently assigned a VoIP connection as the receive and send connection.